Mount St. Mary’s University

 Emmitsburg, Maryland

 In the Catoctin Mountains near historic Emmitsburg, Mount St. Mary’s offers a quiet residential setting with quick access to the Baltimore–Washington corridor.
-Students find a Catholic liberal arts university that is personal in scale and practical in focus, with internships, research, and service woven through the undergraduate experience.
+Since 1808, students have encountered a Catholic liberal arts university that is personal in scale and practical in focus, with internships, research, and service woven through the undergraduate experience.

 Academic options span business, biology and biochemistry, cybersecurity, education, communication, and the arts and humanities.
 The National Shrine Grotto of Our Lady of Lourdes sits on campus and often becomes part of students’ weekly rhythm of reflection, community, and tradition.